alexyuly/chil/README.md

 ```
 Empty type error
 Line 135, Char 2
-all of:
+pipe:
-  - is: 0
+  - equals: 0
-  - is: 1
+  - equals: 1
   ^
-Types of `is: 0` and `is: 1` are disjoint: The result of `all of` is the empty type.
+Types of `equals: 0` and `equals: 1` are disjoint: The result of `all of` is the empty type.
 Use `nothing` to explicitly specify the empty type.
 ```